-Inquiry under way after man dies 'in medical event' during police chase
+Man dies from 'medical event' after Hawke's Bay police chase

 Police administered first aid and called an ambulance, however the man died at the scene."

-Eastern District Commander Superintendent Tania Kura says several investigations into the circumstances of the incident are under way.
+Eastern District Commander Superintendent Tania Kura says several investigations into the circumstances of the incident are underway.

 "Our thoughts are with the man's family and friends at this extremely difficult time and we will ensure support is available to them."